pingel-org/axle/axle-docs/src/main/mdoc/tutorial/ProbabilityModel.md

 ### Kolmogorov's Axioms

-The single `probabilityOf` method is enough to define Kolmogorov's Axioms of Probablity.
+The single `probabilityOf` method is enough to define Kolmogorov's Axioms of Probability.
 The axioms are implemented in `axle.laws.KolmogorovProbabilityAxioms` and checked during testing with ScalaCheck.